yangyang0611/DoodleJump-QT/README.md

 ## Requirements
 ### When doodle get these feature, some action is formed
     1. Coin: Incerase the marks by one
-    2. Monster1, Monster2, Hazard(BlackHole): Decrease one life
+    2. Monster1, Monster2, Hazard, BlackHole, Enermy, Enermy2: Decrease one life
     3. Hat: Doodle can jump higher
     4. Bullet: fire bullet to Monster with "SpaceBar" pressed
     5. woodPlatforn: step on for 1 second, the woodPlatform will disappear, Doodle drop down
     6. greenPlatform: step stably
-    7. Mark: Increase when coin is get
+    7. Mark: Increase when coin is get8.
+Life: Initialize to 3, decrease when Doodle hit Monster or Hazard
-    8. Life: Initialize to 3, decrease when Doodle hit Monster or Hazard
+    8. Life: Initialize to 3, decrease when Doodle hit Monster,  Hazard or Blackhole
 ## Polymorphism
     Monster type2 is a Polymorphism from Monster type1
 ## Bonus